MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-project-templates.md

 This topic shows you how to create a template using the **Export Template Wizard**, which packages your template in a .zip file.

-## To create a custom project template with the Export Template Wizard
+## To create a user project template by using the Export Template Wizard

 1. Create a project.